JOINT REPLACEMENT: HIP TEP

 As a hip specialist, I therefore recommend the hard-soft pairing with a ceramic head and an isoelastic monoblock cup made of highly cross-linked polyethylene as a low-risk and absolutely reliable solution.

-ALL IMAGES Courtesy of MATHYS FA
+ALL IMAGES Courtesy of FA.
+MATHYS

-ENDOPROTHETICUM: SHORT SHAFT SPECIALIST
+ENDOPROTHETICUM: SHORT-STEM SPECIALIST

 ALL IMAGES Courtesy of MATHYS